medic/couch2pg/README.md

 You may be able to get away with not setting any of these, or only needing to set some of these depending on your development environment.

 NB: the integration tests destroy and re-create the given databases each time they are run.
 Use test databases.

-## Example usage

-Run `node index`

-## couch2pg

-Moves couch data into postgres.

-### Example usage

-Run `node libs/couch2pg/mainloop`.

-### Process

-1. Ensure Postgres has jsonb storage location ready.
-1. All record UUIDs are taken in from CouchDB using GET `_all_docs` and `include_docs=false`
-1. Fetched UUIDs are compared against existing records in Postgres.
-1. Missing docs are taken in from CouchDB using POST `_all_docs` and `include_docs=true`.
-1. Fetched docs are iterated into distinct JSON objects.
-1. Each JSON object is added to Postgres as jsonb.

-## xmlforms

-Create table representations of OpenRosa/XForms data in PostgreSQL.

-### Example usage

-Run `node libs/xmlforms/main`.

-### Process

-1. contacts
-  1. Make sure version is either 0.6 or 2.6.
-  1. Determine if contacts have been generated.
-  1. If version .6 and contacts missing, create contacts framework.
-1. form reports
-  1. Make sure there's a place for metadata storage (and index it)
-  1. Fetch contents of reports in Couch table which don't already have metadata in the system.
-  1. Parse common features from reports.
-  1. Create `formview_` tables to store each version of each form if they are missing.
-  1. Write form report meta data.
-  1. Write form reports out to the correct `formview_` tables.
-1. materialized views
-  1. refresh them!